 Engine oils are graded according to their viscosity.
 The proper viscosity grade oil for your engine depends on climactic or seasonal conditions where you drive.
-You can use oil with a viscosity grade of SAE 5W40 across all temperature ranges for normal driving conditions.
+You can use oil with a viscosity grade of SAE 5W-40 across all temperature ranges for normal driving conditions.

-However, if engine oil viscosity grade SAE 5W40 is not available, you can also use viscosity grade SAE 5W-30 or SAE 0W-40 as long as it meets Audi oil quality standard VW 502 00 specifications.
+However, if engine oil viscosity grade SAE 5W-40 is not available, you can also use viscosity grade SAE 5W-30 or SAE 0W-40 as long as it meets Audi oil quality standard VW 502 00 (vehicles with gasoline engine) or VW 507 00 (vehicles with diesel engine) specifications.

-Because engine oil that meets the Audi oil standard may not be available everywhere when you need it, we strongly recommend that you always carry with you an extra quart (liter) of oil that expressly conforms to the VW 502 00 specification, in case you have to top off the oil while on the road.
+Because engine oil that meets the Audi oil standard may not be available everywhere when you need it, we strongly recommend that you always carry with you an extra quart (liter) of oil that expressly conforms to the VW 502 00 (vehicles with gasoline engine) or VW 507 00 (vehicles with diesel engine) specification, in case you have to top off the oil while on the road.

-Only if the level of the oil is at or below the minimum mark on the oil dipstick - and no oil that expressly conforms to Audi oil standard VW 502 00 specifications is available - may you top off with a high quality engine oil, preferably synthetic-based, that meets ACEA A3, ACEA A5 or ACEA B5, API SL or ILSAC GF-3 specifications, but even then, only in viscosity grades SAE 5W-40, SAE 5W-30, or SAE 0W-40.
+Applies to vehicles with gasoline engine only: Only if the level of the oil is at or below the minimum mark on the oil dipstick - and no oil that expressly conforms to Audi oil standard VW 502 00 specifications is available - may you top off with a high quality engine oil, preferably synthetic-based, that meets ACEA A3, ACEA A5 or ACEA B5 or API SL specifications, but even then, only in viscosity grades SAE 5W-40, SAE 5W-30, or SAE 0W-40.
 However, during the entire time between oil change intervals, never top off with more than a total of 0.5 qt/liter engine oil that does not conform to Audi oil specification VW 502 00.